Lafontaine, Kansas – Extinct in Wilson County

-La Fontaine, in Talleyrand Township of Wilson County, Kansas, got its start on March 14, 1879, when a post office was established.
+La Fontaine, in Talleyrand Township of Wilson County, Kansas, was established on March 14, 1879, when a post office was opened.
 Today, it is a ghost town.

 Amid an excellent farming community, other settlers followed, and a store was opened.